What is Reverse Osmosis?

 Fouling

 Fouling occurs when contaminants accumulate on the membrane surface effectively plugging the membrane.
-Many contaminants in municipal feed water are naked to the human eye and harmless for human consumption, but large enough to quickly foul (or plug) an RO system.
+Many contaminants in municipal feed water are naked to the human eye and harmless for human consumption.
+However, they are large enough to quickly foul (or plug) an RO system.

 Fouling typically occurs in the front end of an RO system and results in a pressure drop across the RO system and a lower permeate flow.
 This translates into higher operating costs and eventually the need to clean or replace the RO membranes.